PrefDisco: Benchmarking Proactive Personalized Reasoning

-which measures how well response $r$ satisfies user $p$’s preference value $v_j$ along attribute $\theta_j$.
+\paragraph{Preference alignment.} For each relevant attribute $\theta_j \in F(i)$, we define a grading function which measures how well response $r$ satisfies user $p$’s preference value $v_j$ along attribute $\theta_j$.
 For example, $g_j$ may quantify whether the amount of jargon in a medical explanation matches the user’s expressed tolerance.
-The overall alignment score is then given by

-\paragraph{Joint objective.} High-quality personalized reasoning requires responses that are both objectively correct and preference-aligned.
+The overall alignment score is then given by \paragraph{Joint objective.} High-quality personalized reasoning requires responses that are both objectively correct and preference-aligned.
 Formally, for a response $r$ to be successful, we require

 This formulation highlights that personalization is not merely about delivering accurate answers, but about tailoring those answers to the user’s weighted, instance-specific preferences.